8th GRADE ENGLISH

 Language Arts is a full-year course designed to teach students the writing and reading skills they will use throughout high school and college.
 Students learn to structure essays and use a writing process to organize ideas.
 Students learn grammatical rules needed to communicate clearly.
 Critical reading skills and vocabulary are taught through textbooks, novels, short stories, plays, and poetry.
 Students are required to write and read extensively.

 This course is designed as a literary complement to European history.
-This course emphasizes reading of novels and plays that touch upon relevant historical and political themes and events.
+The course emphasizes the reading of novels and plays that touch upon relevant historical and political themes and events.
 Readings include works by Shakespeare, Twain, Dickens, Orwell, and others.
 Students are expected to write numerous papers.
-Improving vocabulary and reading skills are also component's of the course.
+Improving vocabulary and reading skills is also a component of the course.

 As the product of native and colonial cultures, American Literature embodies a diverse collection of work.
 Students in this survey course will trace some of the significant trends in our literary history by exploring the work of major authors.
 We will read texts that demonstrate pre-Civil War ideals, modern themes of moral confusion and disenchantment, characteristic of the early 20th century, and even some contemporary works that show surprising parallels to their early predecessors.
-Class discussion and written assignments are critical components of this course, and there is continued emphasis on vocabulary acquisition.
+Class discussion is a critical component of this course, and there is continued emphasis on vocabulary acquisition.
 Students are challenged to develop their analytical writing throughout the year.

 This course is designed to help prepare students to write at the university level and for the job world beyond by providing instruction in developing persuasive arguments, organizing texts at the sentence and paragraph levels, understanding a range of prose styles, and conducting critical reading and research.
 We will approach the academic essay by way of a critical reading process.
 How do writers structure their essays in support of a claim?
 What thinking moves do they make?
 How do they incorporate other voices?
 Students will learn to recognize formal strategies that facilitate complex thinking and put them to use in their writing.
 Classes will feature energetic and interactive discussions, frequent peer conferences, and formal written assignments.
 Our texts will range from academic and journalistic essays to longer forms of non-fiction, and we will focus on examining and writing about a series of issues that are relevant to students' immediate lives and the contemporary world, doing our best to develop a clear understanding of the complexities in each case as well as an articulate individual response to the issues in question.